JordanSkousen/mahjong-helper/README.md

 I'm including this disclosure for anyone viewing this project as part of my portfolio.
 I believe it's important to distinguish what is my code and what is generative AI's.

-A large portion of this code is my own, including all of the UI, SCSS, and re-frame subs/handlers.
+A large portion of this code is my own, including all of the UI, SCSS, re-frame subs/handlers and everything on the solitaire page.
 Generative AI helped with the solver algorithm and the arrangement calculation.

 ## Thanks